Lingual Nerve Injury Lawyers Help to Make a Serious Recovery

 The lingual nerve and its nearby mate, the chorda typmani, both provide sensation to the tongue, combined they include both feeling and taste sensation.

 Symptoms of Lingual Nerve Injury

 When the lingual nerve and or the chorda tympani is injured, the symptoms can include the following:

 - Impaired speech or difficulty in speaking because the feel is different;

 - Pain or burning sensation in the tongue; or

 What Causes Lingual Nerve Injuries?

 Contact us at (703) 638-7717 right away to schedule a free legal consultation.
+We work on a contingency basis, meaning that we don’t get paid unless you win.
+These types of cases have limited timeframes for filing, so don’t delay!
 Get the assistance you need to protect your rights and receive the maximum compensation and justice that you deserve.
+Call today!